RamEio/ramy-eid-portfolio/project_agents/scribe.md

 2. **Periodic Summaries:** Scribe provides summaries to Counselor at regular intervals
 3. **On-demand Queries:** Counselor can request specific information from Scribe
 4. **Historical Reference:** Counselor uses Scribe notes for context and decision-making
+5. **Memory Retrieval:** Counselor accesses Scribe notes as external memory when context is needed
+6. **Context Switching:** Counselor can switch between current focus and historical memory as needed

+### **Automatic Response Examples**
+The Scribe agent automatically responds to changes without any manual requests:

+- **File Modification Detected:** Scribe automatically creates a change note when any file is modified
+- **Git Commit Detected:** Scribe automatically documents the commit with details and impact analysis
+- **Server Event Detected:** Scribe automatically logs server starts, stops, and errors
+- **Agent Activity Detected:** Scribe automatically documents Counselor communications and agent handoffs
+- **Decision Point Detected:** Scribe automatically captures decisions and their rationales

+### **Memory Retrieval Examples**
+The Scribe agent serves as the Counselor's memory system:

+- **Context Retrieval:** "Scribe, remind me of the technical decisions we made last week"
+- **Decision History:** "Scribe, what was our reasoning for choosing the current color palette?"
+- **Issue Tracking:** "Scribe, show me the history of mobile responsiveness issues"
+- **Timeline Context:** "Scribe, what were the major milestones we completed this month?"
+- **Pattern Analysis:** "Scribe, have we encountered similar issues before?"

 ### **Collaboration Examples**
 - **Change Tracking:** "Scribe, document the homepage navigation update we just made"